led5150/Oddinator_Solver/README.md

 It then simply returns the value that was stored in the struct for this lucky, lucky soul!

-You can change the size of the queue to test differnt size lines of people by changing the value that is passed into the line_em_up() function in main().
+You can change the size of the queue to test different sized lines of people by changing the value that is passed into the line_em_up() function in main().